tembo-io/website/README.md

 #### 5. Adding images
 Images can be added to the post by using relative paths to any image files (`.jpg`, `.png`, `.svg`, etc are all supported) that are placed inside of the `content/blog/2024-09-20-example-post` directory.
 An example post with images can be found [here](https://github.com/tembo-io/website/tree/main/landing/src/content/blog/2023-12-06-mq-benchmarks).
 #### 6. Admonitions (callouts)
 The Tembo blog supports admonitions or callouts.

-These are styled blocks of text that are used to highlight information.
+These are special styled blocks of text that are used to highlight information.
 To use a callout you must first create an `index.mdx` file for your post instead of just plain markdown.
 There are four different types of callouts: `info`, `tip`, `warning`, and tip `danger`.
 Each callout can have a body with content along with a optional title.
 Below is an example of what a callout looks like:

 > Code:
 ```mdx